adonig/openstreetmap-mapboxgl/README.md

 # openstreetmap-mapboxgl

+[Demo](http://45.56.99.211/).
+This uses tweaked https://github.com/erikandre/mapbox-gl-style-editor and the original OpenSteetMap is © OpenStreetMap contributors

 This project uses the [MapboxGL](https://github.com/mapbox/mapbox-gl) library with the tile schema of openstreetmap-carto.
 A new style has been composed to suit.

 The goal of this project isn't to be a 1-to-1 replacement for openstreetmap-carto.
 However, this project is aimed at making a style similar to openstreetmap-carto using the same tileschema.
 The focus here is clarity and simplicity without necessarily showing all the attributes that openstreetmap-carto does.